mscheriger/2020-msia423-scheriger/README.md

 #### 1. Profit
 The project will truly be successful if we can demonstrate that a strategy using a model based on FIFA ratings can turn a profit.
 #### 2. CCR
 In order to turn a profit, the machine learning model must have a superior accuracy to the bookmakers.
 Therefore, maximizing CCR will lead to a higher profit.
-According to the data source, bookmakers have an accuracy of about 53% - any results greater than this will be sufficient.
+According to the data source, bookmakers correctly predict the outcome (win/lose/draw) 53% of the time.
+Any results greater than this will be sufficient.

 ## Planning